Shopify Review App - The Core Experience Bet

 • Diagnose faster.
 The diagnosis phase was defensible given the complexity, but I could have compressed it by parallelizing the competitive teardown with the data triangulation.

-Principles I carried into this work:
+Principles I carried out of this work:

 1. Diagnose before prescribing.
 In a feature-factory environment, the strongest strategic move is often refusing to design until the problem is actually understood.